British sitcom: Chelmsford 123

 Rory McGrath, and starring themselves with Philip Pope and Neil Pearson, it has fallen into relative obscurity.
 Both series are nevertheless available on All 4.

 The 1990s

 The new Channel 4 began to have successful long-running situation comedies.
 Desmond's (1989–94) was the first British sitcom with a black cast set in the workplace, and Drop the Dead Donkey (1990–98) brought topicality to the form as it was recorded close to transmission.
 Oh, Doctor Beeching (1995–1997) was the last of many sitcoms by producer David Croft.

-Some of the biggest hits of the 1990s were Men Behaving Badly, Game On, I'm Alan Partridge, Goodnight Sweetheart, Bottom, The Brittas Empire, The Thin Blue Line, Mr. Bean and One Foot in the Grave.
+Some of the biggest hits of the 1990s were Men Behaving Badly, Game On, 2point4 Children, I'm Alan Partridge, Goodnight Sweetheart, Bottom, The Brittas Empire, The Thin Blue Line, Mr. Bean and One Foot in the Grave.